Transgender rights in the United States: Insurance coverage

 It can be difficult for transgender people to find insurance coverage for their medical needs.

-Even though there is medical consensus that hormone therapy and sex reassignment surgery (SRS) are medically necessary for many transgender people, the kinds of health care associated with gender transition are sometimes misunderstood as cosmetic, experimental or simply unnecessary.
+Even though there is medical consensus that hormone therapy and gender-affirming surgery (GAS) are medically necessary for many transgender people, the kinds of health care associated with gender transition are sometimes misunderstood as cosmetic, experimental or simply unnecessary.
 This has led to public and private insurance companies denying coverage for such treatment.
 Courts have repeatedly ruled that these treatments may be medically necessary and have recognized gender dysphoria as a legitimate medical condition constituting a "serious medical need".

 The ban on Medicare coverage for gender reassignment surgery was repealed by the US Department of Health and Human Services in 2014.
 Insurance companies, however, still hold the authority to decide whether the procedures are a medical necessity.
 Thus, insurance companies can decide whether they will provide Medicare coverage for the surgeries.

 Under federal tax laws, the Internal Revenue Code, section 213, defines the purpose of "medical care" as "for the diagnosis, cure, mitigation, treatment, or prevention of disease, or for the purpose of affecting any structure or function of the body."
 Only cosmetic surgeries promoting the physical or mental health of an individual can qualify for medical deductions.
 Transgender people have used the diagnosis of gender dysphoria to qualify for deductible health care.

 The idea that transition-related care is cosmetic or experimental has been ruled as discriminatory and out of touch with current medical thinking.
 The AMA and WPATH have specifically rejected these arguments, and courts have affirmed their conclusion.
 In a case brought by Gay and Lesbian Advocates and Defenders (GLAD), O'Donnabhain v.
-Commissioner, for instance, the Internal Revenue Service lost its claim that such treatments were cosmetic and experimental when a transgender woman deducted her SRS procedures as a medical expense.
-Courts have also found that psychotherapy alone is insufficient treatment for gender dysphoria, and that for some people, SRS may be the only effective treatment.
+Commissioner, for instance, the Internal Revenue Service lost its claim that such treatments were cosmetic and experimental when a transgender woman deducted her GAS procedures as a medical expense.
+Courts have also found that psychotherapy alone is insufficient treatment for gender dysphoria, and that for some people, GAS may be the only effective treatment.

+In April 2024, The Biden administration announced expansive new protections for gay and transgender medical patients, prohibiting federally funded health providers and insurers from discriminating on the basis of sexual orientation and gender identity.
+The new rules overturn Trump-era restrictions, but preserve religious exemptions.
+In June 2024, the Attorneys General in fifteen Republican-led states sued the Biden administration over the new rules.
+On July 3, 2024 a federal judge temporarily blocked enforcement of the new rule.